josmar-crwdstffng/angular/aio/content/guide/form-validation.md

 <code-example path="form-validation/src/app/shared/alter-ego.directive.ts" region="async-validator-directive"></code-example>

-Then, as with synchronous validators, add the directive's selector to an input to activate it.
+Then, as with synchronous validators, add the selector of the directive to an input to activate it.

 <code-example header="template/hero-form-template.component.html (unique-alter-ego-input)" path="form-validation/src/app/template/hero-form-template.component.html" region="alterEgo-input"></code-example>